priyankashinde-DS/priyankashinde-DS/README.md

-- 👋 Hi, I’m @priyankashinde-DS
+- Hi there 👋

-- 🌱 I’m currently learning Data $cience
+# Priyanka Shinde